 Use Tenacity Herbicide

 One of the best ways to get rid of bentgrass and other weeds while preserving the rest of your lawn is with Tenacity herbicide.
 A pre-emergent product, this selective herbicide uses an active ingredient called mesotrione, which prevents photosynthesis in the plant and disrupts chlorophyll.
 Some say it’s like a person using sunblock.

 Spray two applications of Tenacity – two weeks apart – with a non-ionic surfactant (NIS).

 I used this method with great results back in 2019 – check out my full Tenacity Herbicide review here.
-After several days, the bentgrass will begin to turn white.
-And soon after the second app, the grass will turn brown and eventually die.
-Scalp the grass with your lawn mower, use a dethatch rake or Sunjoe to remove the excess grass (hay), and spot/overseed the bare areas.
+After several days, the bentgrass will begin to turn white, and soon after the second app, the grass will turn brown and eventually die.
+Scalp the grass with your lawnmower, use a dethatch rake or Sunjoe to remove the excess grass (hay), and spot or overseed the bare areas.

-I hope this helps with the identification of bentgrass and the steps to rid your lawn of this obnoxious grass.
+I hope this helps with the identification of bentgrass and the steps to rid your lawn of this abomination, this obnoxious weed.
 Got questions?
 Please leave them in the comments below.